abishekshyamsunder/Hate-Speech-Classification/README.md

 make
 ```
 This will create a container of the docker image, that contains the necessary environment to run the code.
+We have also provided the docker file that was used to create this image for reference.

 ## Understanding the Makefile
 **The Makefile is the point of entry** for running the different python scripts in this repository.